 There are many ways to promote safety in your business, but which investments will yield the best outcomes?
 Don’t overlook these three programs as you consider options to reduce workplace injuries and save money.

 Also called POET, this valuable program seeks to reduce costly new hire injuries by testing if employees are physically capable of performing their assigned duties.
 Missouri Employers Mutual Insurance estimates that one in three lost-time claims involves a new hire, with an average claim cost of $54,000.
 Implementing POET in your organization is a worthwhile investment that can return significant cost savings.
 Some work comp providers offer discounted POET services through a partner agency.

-Your employees can access convenient and timely health care via remote consultation services like telemedicine and nurse triage.
+Your employees can access convenient and timely telehealth care via remote consultation services like telemedicine and nurse triage.
 Using telemedicine, health professionals can diagnose and treat a variety of conditions from the convenience of the office or shop, reducing expenses and time away from work.
 Nurse triage allows an employee to speak to a nurse as soon as a medical concern arises.
 The nurse determines the urgency of the issue and recommends appropriate care.
 Many telehealth services require no specialized equipment and can be accessed with a smartphone or webcam.

 Provider incentive programs